Teen Writers Workshop

 Creative Nonfiction is defined by the Associated Writing Programs as "factual and literary writing that has the narrative, dramatic, meditative, and lyrical elements of novels, plays, poetry, and memoir."
 The tools and techniques for writing fiction and creative nonfiction are very similar.
 Students in this class will be writing true stories in an artful way, such as in nature writing, travel writing, memoirs, and food writing, for instance.
 They will not be writing formal academic essays, reports, research or term papers.

-Dramatic Writing - This workshop will focus on playwriting for the stage, as well as screenwriting for film.
-In this class, students will learn some of the basic techniques of writing plays and/or screenplays, such as setting a scene, creating characters, constructing a plot, and moving a plot forward through dialogue to apply these techniques to their own one-act plays or screenplays.
+Dramatic Writing - This workshop will focus on playwriting for the stage, as well as scripts.
+In this class, students will learn some of the basic techniques of writing plays, such as setting a scene, creating characters, constructing a plot, and moving a plot forward through dialogue to apply these techniques to their own one-act plays.
+Instructor: Rebecca Bossen

-Introduction to Creative Writing- This exploratory workshop will focus on the creation of fiction, non-fiction, poetry, and drama.
+Introduction to Creative Writing- This exploratory workshop will focus on the creation of fiction, non-fiction, and poetry.
 Various skills applicable to all genres will be explored.
+Instructor: Patrick Reilly

 Method and Structure